Birktwysel History, Family Crest & Coats of Arms

 The surname Birktwysel was first found in Lancashire, where one of the first records of the family was Ellis de Birtwisle, rector of the church of St. Elphin, Warrington, Lancashire from 1368 to 1370.

-Important Dates for the Birktwysel family
+Early History of the Birktwysel family

 This web page shows only a small excerpt of our Birktwysel research.
 Another 115 words (8 lines of text) covering the years 1285, 1329, 1379, 1397, 1460, 1594, 1618 and 1619 are included under the topic Early Birktwysel History in all our PDF Extended History products and printed products wherever possible.